Estimate Time5 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-Step 2: Focus on the future
+Step 2: Focus on future opportunities

-You can't capture those past gains, but you still have a chance at sharing in any future ones.
 Although there are no guarantees, the stock market has historically risen over the long term, and being invested in stocks and bonds has provided better growth than cash over long periods.
 A sound set of investments that are well-suited to your comfort level and goals, and that fit within your broader financial plan, can give you the chance to get a piece of the action next time around.

 Step 3: Figure out the big picture